 "How does a company that is reputed by the experts and hi-fi purists to be the maker of the world's finest top-of-the-line stereo receiver (AR-15) outdo itself?
 Simple (or so it seems)!
-It proceeds to make the world's finest medium-power, medium-price stereo receiver.
-This is exactly what the Heath Company...has done with its Model AR-29 receiver.
-For features and styling, the AR-29 is, in our opinion, a triumph of modern technology."
+It proceeds to make the world's finest medium-power, medium-price stereo ual that comes with the kits bears the usual Heath mark of excellence.
+"You don't have to live with the AR-29 to know you have a good receiver.
+Turn it on and tune receiver.
+This is exactly what the features and styling, the AR-29 is, in our opinion, a triumph of modern technology.